Hlawutelo/week7a-python/README.md

 # week7a-python

-# Please open the code file using vscode, colab research google or anacond app tools to visualize data
+# Please open the code file using jupyter notebook, vscode, colab research google or anacond app tools to visualize data

 Analyzing Data with Pandas and Visualizing Results with Matplotlib Description